 Investigations in children

-OME has a lower prevalence in adults and is frequently associated with other underlying diagnoses.
+Otitis media with effusion has a lower prevalence in adults and is frequently associated with other underlying diagnoses.
 Unilateral OME in an adult is a suspicious finding.

 Nasopharyngeal tumours are relatively more common in patients of Southern Chinese ethnicity.
 One study in Taiwan suggested that all adults with OME in whom a cause is not clearly understood should have full nasopharyngeal evaluation, including biopsy.
 For this reason, NICE guidance suggests that adults of Chinese or South-East Asian family origin with hearing loss and a middle ear effusion not associated with an upper respiratory tract infection should be referred to ENT via a 2 week wait suspected cancer pathway.

-Management in children
+OME management in children

 Give written information about OME to parents of affected children and reassure parents that: